Do Home Buyers Need Local Conveyancers?

 Accessibility

-Going local can also make sense if you are the type of person who likes to deal with matters face-to-face rather than over the phone.
+Going local can also make sense if you prefer to handle matters personally rather than over the phone.

 Local knowledge